logo

 Abstract

 This study investigates the impact of corporate scale on manufacturing corporate carbon efficiency (MCEE) using empirical analyses and diverse modeling techniques.
-Rigorous unit root and cointegration tests confirmed data stationarity and long-term equilibrium relationships.
-Benchmark regression analyses (including system GMM) revealed a robust, significantly positive association between corporate scale and MCEE, attributed to increased resources, technological advancements, and improved management.
-Robustness tests consistently reaffirmed this positive correlation.
-Nonlinear analyses showed varying impacts across MCEE quantiles, highlighting the consistent positive correlation.
-A panel threshold model underscored the influence of environmental regulations, R&D investments, and trade openness on this relationship, with stricter regulations intensifying the positive impact of corporate scale on MCEE.
-The research advocates for corporate expansion alongside optimized management and resource allocation, particularly in contexts influenced by environmental regulations, R&D, and trade openness.
+The research begins with rigorous unit root and cointegration tests, confirming the stationary nature of the data and establishing long-term equilibrium relationships among the variables.
+Subsequently, benchmark regression analyses employing various models, including system GMM, reveal a robust and significantly positive association between corporate scale and MCEE.
+The findings emphasize that as corporate scale increases, there is a substantial enhancement in MCEE, attributed to expanded resources, technological advancements, and improved management systems.
+Robustness tests employing alternative approaches consistently reaffirm this positive correlation, further validating the pivotal role of corporate scale in augmenting MCEE.
+Furthermore, nonlinear analyses demonstrate varying impacts across different quantile levels of MCEE, highlighting the consistent positive correlation between corporate scale and MCEE.
+Additionally, the panel threshold model underscores the influence of environmental regulations, R&D investments, and trade openness on this relationship.
+Notably, stricter environmental regulations intensify the impact of corporate scale on MCEE, emphasizing the importance of corporate expansion in minimizing environmental costs and enhancing resource efficiency.
+These findings underscore the significance of corporate scale in driving corporate carbon efficiency.
+They advocate for corporations to not only expand their production capacities but also focus on optimizing management strategies and resource allocation, particularly in contexts influenced by environmental regulations, R&D investments, and trade openness.
+Overall, this research contributes comprehensive insights into understanding the dynamics governing corporate environmental efficiency and emphasizes the critical role of corporate scale in fostering environmental sustainability.

 Publisher